 We started with pomp and pageantry.
-We had in place a formidable team of pilots that I got know.
+We had in place a formidable team of pilots that I got to know.
 I was hired in as the Manager for Crisis Planning and training in flight ops, was my biggest contribution in Valuair.
 We had an awesome team in place and a culture, that was people friendly.
 I even found the mission and values statement draft, I helped to amend.
 Everyone who worked in Flight ops walked the values that we developed.
-Having worked previously, in SIA, DHL and Millennium & Copthorne, Valuair was by far the best place for me to work.
+Having worked previously in SIA, DHL and Millennium & Copthorne, Valuair was by far the best place to work.
 We worked long hours as a start up airline.
 We did away with petty politics and policies.

 The marketing team, had grand plans, to get the message out to the folks in the heartlands.
 Our ads became a familiar sight at bus stops and taxi stands.
 There was an ad that we took out too in the papers, I didn’t keep that one.
 That was a caricature, of David battling Goliath, it was tongue in cheek, messaging to see Valuair as an underdog, taking on the big boys.

 Tony Fernandez airline Airasia was already flying in.
 Tiger and Jetstar, were staring their airline.
 We were the first in the market offering low cost fares with full flight meals.
 It was a hybrid model, with enough leg space to stretch.
 So much thought was put into leg space with little forecast how long we can stretch the life of this airline.
 Valuair airline’s history was remarkably short.